contentful/contentful.js/MIGRATION.md

 The default behavior is as before: Linked entities are by default resolved, and, if unresolvable, represented as a Link object.
 In order to change these defaults, do the following:

-:warning: Instead of `resolveLinks: false`, please use the client chain `withoutLinkResolution`.
+:warning: Instead of `resolveLinks: false`, please use the client chain modifier `withoutLinkResolution`.

-:warning: Instead of `removeUnresolved: true`, please use the client chain `withoutUnresolvableLinks`
+:warning: Instead of `removeUnresolved: true`, please use the client chain modifier `withoutUnresolvableLinks`

 **Previously:**